One thing you don't want to learn from Apple

 Your marketing messages become lead generating tools rather than just name recognition tools.

-When someone responds, you know which ad and which media was responsible for generating the response.
+When someone responds, you know which ad was responsible.
 How’s that for a return on investment?

 You create immediate traffic.
 With the wide reach of online channels, direct response marketing is relatively cheap.